Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 **You must now run "Install Nightscout phase 1" from the Google Cloud setup submenu.**
 <br/>

-Please proceed to the next section.
+Please proceed to the following sections.
 <br/>

 ---